Skip to main content

 • Final 10 minutes: closing-today entries

 Done.
 Move on.
 Christmas is busy enough without a four-hour-a-day comping habit.
+For the broader routine framework that applies year-round, see comping routine and time management.

 Mid-October